Online Art Courses

 The Core Principles of the Atelier Training

-The foundation course gives a student the overview of these principles.
+The foundation course gives a student an overview of these principles.
 In subsequent courses students can delve deeper into these core principals, initially working from plaster casts and still-life and moving onto both the figure and portrait model.

 Beginning with simple drawing exercises to capture proportion, the line is the mechanism by which to carefully construct and design a painting.
 We see this clearly in Leonardo’s ‘Vetruvian Man’ in which he shows the guiding principles of proportion within the human figure.

-Then came the Dark and the Light.
-Linear drawings can be much enhanced through the use of values.
-This is achieved by breaking the subject into two sections – Light and Dark.
+Once the line drawing is established, we use values by breaking the subject into two sections – Light and Dark.
 Better known as Chiaroscuro it refers to bold contrasts affecting the whole composition and is most famously exemplified in the work of Rembrandt and Caravaggio.
 The value pattern of the painting determines the composition as much as the line, the colour and even the subject.